ansible/ansible/docs/docsite/rst/network_declarative_intent.rst

 INTERNAL NOTE: Only now that we've explained the problem and given an example should we go into details.

+Previous network modules allowed users to update a device by listing out the steps that need to be taking in order to achieve a desired state.
 Declarative intent modules are designed to provide playbook designers a set of network modules that perform declarative configuration tasks on network devices.
 This includes the ability to declaratively describe a configuration set.
 In addition, declarative intent modules will also provide a means for declaratively expressing the intended ephemeral state of configuration resources.

 Declarative intent modules provide playbook designers with the ability to manage individual network device configuration resources in a more intuitive way.
 These modules are fundamentally no different that any other module in Ansible core.